ahmedelsers/atom-installer/README.md

 # atom-installer
-Python 3 Script to Install or Upgrade atom editor.
+Python 3 Script to Install or Upgrade atom.io